fredhopp/CoTracker-Nuke/README.md

 - Start with smaller grid sizes (10-20) for testing, scale up as needed
 - Use masking to focus tracking on relevant areas and improve performance
 - Ensure good lighting and contrast in source videos for better tracking accuracy
+- **VRAM Usage**: Memory consumption depends on total pixels to be tracked (video resolution × tracking area), not the number of trackers
-- For very large numbers of tracks (100+), consider using masks to limit the tracking area
+- For high-resolution videos or large tracking areas, consider using masks to limit the processing region

 ## License